tcncloud/protoc-gen-persist/README.md

 The documentation goes over the persist options, how to structure your proto file, custom type mapping to/from the database, and spanner query parsing

-## NOTE: This project is under development, use it at your own risk

 ## Version 3.0.0
 - Complete rework of the plugin (check the [examples](https://github.com/tcncloud/protoc-gen-persist/tree/master/examples) directory for more info)